(all photos in this post taken with my iPhone through Camera Plus)

 Italian rest stop food - seriously

-Gnocchi with Black Truffle in Trastevere.
+Gnocchi with Black Truffle in Trastevere at La Scala.
 One of the most amazing dishes ever.

 We went to Trastevere one night for dinner.
 This neighborhood has sure changed over the years.
 When Brian and I first went to Italy many years ago, this was just a working class neighborhood with really great food.
 Then Madonna showed up.
 Now it's a really happening place - it's very crowded with tourists.
 But the food is still outstanding and the charm factor is still high.
-We had a killer Negroamaro wine at the restaurant we ate at - we've been sampling Negroamaros everywhere we go and it's been fun.
+We had a killer Negroamaro wine at La Scala where we ate - we've been sampling Negroamaros everywhere we go and it's been fun.

 Gelataria del Teatro in Rome